Migratory Game Bird General Rules

 - license suspension for up to 60 days or license revocation for one year.

-No person may import into this state or possess a migratory game bird taken outside this state, unless the person possessing the migratory game bird produces upon demand by a game warden a valid hunting license, stamp, tag, permit or document for the state or country in which the migratory game bird was legally taken.
+No person may import into this state or possess a migratory game bird taken outside this state, unless the person possessing the migratory game bird produces upon demand by a game warden a valid hunting license, endorsement, tag, permit or document for the state or country in which the migratory game bird was legally taken.
 A person possessing a migratory game bird under this section must produce, upon demand by a game warden, a valid driver's license or personal identification certificate.
 In lieu of the requirements set forth in this subsection, a statement from the United States Customs Officer at the port of entry showing that the migratory birds were brought from Mexico is satisfactory.

 Unless otherwise specified, there are no open seasons on state wildlife preserves and sanctuaries, public roads and highways or their rights-of-way.
 More restrictive federal regulations may apply to National Wildlife Refuges open to public hunting.